 After March 1, annually, blading and snow blowing of ice roads will be limited to the previously disturbed ice road/shoulder areas to the extent safe and practicable.
 However, when safety requires a new ice trail to be constructed after March 1st, construction activities such as drilling holes in the ice to determine ice quality and thickness, will be conducted only during daylight hours with good visibility.
-Ringed seal structures will be avoided by a minimum of 150 ft during ice testing and new trail construction.
+All identified ringed seal structures will be avoided by a minimum of 150 m during ice road construction and maintenance.